Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 Don't try to play the loophole game, if you need to ask yourself if something breaks the rule, the answer is probably yes

+The Code Of Conduct is written by humans, and to err is human, if you have justifiable issues and/or you have something that you can improve on, feel free to create an issue or a pull request.

 <!-- this is never gonna render in the readme, so here i go: -->
 <!-- made with love, written in neovim, neovim is based btw -->
 <!-- pretty please don't remove this -->